-Sanitation, Solid Waste, and Recycling
+Sanitation, Solid Waste, and Recycling Services

 The department of Community & Economic Development manages the City’s refuse collection through a contract with Rock River Disposal for residents.
 Our mission is to provide for the collection and disposal of solid waste and recyclables in a manner that is consistent with federal and state regulations as well as to encourage the reuse efforts of the community.
-Below you will find the most frequent requested information related to garbage service, recycling, yard waste and hazardous material disposal.
+Below you will find the most frequent requested information related to garbage service, recycling, yard waste, and residential hazardous materials disposal.
 For collection issues related to garbage, recycling, or yard waste, please start by contacting Rock River Disposal direct at 815-965-2489 or click the “Need Help“ tab in Waste Wizard tool featured below.
 The Waste Wizard tool can also assist residents in determining their collection day by simply clicking the “My Schedule“ tab and entering the service address.
 Residents can also use this tool to determine if an item can be recycled or not by clicking the “Waste Wizard“ tab.
 Please note that the Bill Pay feature is not available at this time for our region.

 Rock River Disposal has also developed the WasteConnect App, a mobile application offering service and recycling information to residents.
 Simply download the app to stay connected with service schedules, reminders, alerts and recycling information.
 Please note that the “Pay Your Bill” feature is not available at this time for our region.

-Weekly Garbage Pick-Up
+Weekly Garbage Collection

 All Rockford residential properties have unlimited collection once a week, Monday through Thursday (except holidays).
 Residents may place any amount of garbage out for pickup but it must be containerized in garbage cans with tight fitting lids or secured bags weighing no more than 50 pounds.
 Large items that will not fit in garbage cans or bags may also be placed for pick-up.
 Each residential dwelling unit is allowed one truck hopper (~3 cubic yards) per week.
 Volumes exceeding one truck hopper are subject to bulk refuse rate surcharges listed in the City’s Fee Schedule that can be found here.
 Residents do not need to call ahead to put out large quantities of garbage but please be aware that they may be subject to the bulk waste charges.
 Please read below for additional information regarding bulk item collection.
 Building and remodeling materials, automobile parts, oil, tires, and liquid wastes will not be accepted.
 Some of these items may be accepted at the City’s Household Hazardous Waste Facility discussed below.